that's right, kids. hedley lyrics.

 i do, but sometimes i think it's maybe more in an i-love-you-'cause-you're-in-my-family kind of way.

-that's the thing i'm trying to figure out--what i mean, and what i just have done so long i think i mean it.
+that's the thing i'm trying to figure out--what i mean, and what i just have done so long i

 that's why i refrain from singing a lot of things sung in church. jamison mentioned stuff of this in his post below. i implemented a discipline in relation to this in my own life a year or two ago. i dunno, i don't like verbal obesity. i don't like saying words that aren't mine. i don't like lying. i suppose i'm much graver than i let on.